-The Safe Schools Act of 2010 (Section 7-424.2 of the Education Article, Annotated Code of Maryland) required the Maryland State Department of Education (MSDE) to submit a report on or before January 1, 2011, and each year thereafter, to the Maryland General Assembly regarding the implementation of State and local school system (LSS) policies and regulations to address gangs, gang activity, and similar destructive or illegal group behavior.
-This report provides the requested information for Maryland's 24 LSSs for the 2021-2022 school year.
+The Safe Schools Act of 2010 (Section-424.2 of the Education Article, Annotated Code of Maryland) required the Maryland State Department of Education (MSDE) to submit a report on or before January 1, 2011, and each year thereafter, to the Maryland General Assembly regarding the implementation of State and Local education agency (LEA) policies and regulations to address gangs, gang activity, and similar destructive or illegal group behavior.
+This report provides the requested information for Maryland's 24 LEAs for the 20222023 school year.

-Each LSS was required by law to: 1) publicize its policies and regulations in student handbooks, on school system websites, and at any other locations or venues LSSs determined was necessary or appropriate; and 2) develop educational programs to address gangs, and gang-like activity in schools.
+Each LEA was required by lavio 1) publicize its policies and regulations in student handbooks, on school system websites, and at any other locations or venues LEAs determined was necessary or appropriate; and 2) develop educational programs to address gangs, and galilge activity in schools.
 Educational programs must include an educational gang awareness program for students, staff, volunteers, and parents.
-Educational programs must also include a teacher and administrator development program that trains teachers and administrators to implement the policy.
+Educational programs must also include a teachernd administrator development program that trains teachers and administrators to implement the policy.

-This report to the Maryland General Assembly addresses the requirements outlined in the Safe Schools Act of 2010 and is designed around three core areas: 1) where local school system gang policies and regulations are publicized; 2) what educational gang awareness program(s) are being provided for students, staff, volunteers, and parents; and 3) how administrators and teachers are trained to implement the gang policy/regulations.
+This report to the Maryland General Assembly addresses the requirements outlined in the Safe Schools Act of 2010 and is designed around three core æas: 1) where Local education agency gang policies and regulations are publicized; 2) what educational gang awareness program(s) are being provided for students, staff, volunteers, and parents; and 3) how administrators and teachers are trained to implemente gang policy/regulations.
 In addition to these core areas, the MSDE has developed a questionnaire for the purpose of identifying other areas that need to be addressed to optimize technical support.
-The questionnaire is constructed to appraise the implementation of State and local policies and regulations to address gangs, gang activity, and similar destructive or illegal group behaviors by all LSSs.
+The questionnaire is constructed to appraise the implementation of State and local policies and regulations to address gangs, gang activity, and similar destructive or illegal group behaviors by all LEAs.

-Local gang policies were initially developed by LSSs in accordance with the Safe Schools Act and periodically updated as appropriate over time.
-During this reporting period, seven local school systems provided updates to their gang policies: Anne Arundel, Carroll, Charles, Kent, Montgomery, St. Mary's, and Somerset Counties.
-All LSS gang policies are posted on their respective websites.
+Local gang policies were initially developed by LEAs in accordance with the Safe Schools Act and pelically updated as appropriate over time.
+During this reporting period,ten LEAsprovided updates to their gang policies: Anne Arundel, Carroll, Charles, Frederick, Harford, Montgomery, Prince George's, Queen Anne's, St. Mary's, and Washington Counties.
+AlLEA gang policies are posted on their respective websites.